Pump Problems Pump Problems — How to Program Variable Speed Pool Pump - Complete Guide

 How do I actually set up my variable speed pump programming?

-Just got a new variable speed pump installed and I'm staring at this digital display like it's speaking ancient Greek.
+Nobody warned me that after the pool guy installed my new variable speed pump yesterday, I'd be staring at this digital display like it's speaking ancient Greek.
 The installer basically ran off after hooking it up and now I'm supposed to figure out how to program different speeds throughout the day.

 I get that I'm supposed to run it at different RPMs at different times to save energy, but honestly have no clue where to start.
 Like, what speeds should I use and when?
 And how do I actually punch this stuff into the control panel?
 My old single-speed pump was so much simpler - just flip the switch and forget about it!